 After speaking with a person who was hurt or lost a loved one in a truck accident, Ostroff Injury Law visits the crash scene immediately to preserve evidence and witness testimony.
 Understanding the physical devastation of the scene often requires the expertise of accident reconstruction professionals.
 Together, the team determines exactly what happened and who is at fault.

 If you were hurt or lost a family member in a commercial truck crash, we are ready to help.
-Contact Ostroff Injury Law at (855) 475-9052 to get started as soon as possible.
+Contact Ostroff Injury Law

 ‘Critical Events’ that Cause Truck Crashes